Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 At the start of each round, draw a new GPS Card from the deck.

-These cards show the current location of the vehicle and possible squares of the map it might visit.
+These cards show the current location of the vehicle and possible squares of the map it might visit this round.

 * If you visit any of the highlighted red squares, you get the penalty listed on the card.
 * If you visit any of the highlighted green squares, you get the bonus listed on the card.